 Taking a little time here to follow up, examining the scene in Pride and Prejudice, where Mr. Darcy, quite unexpectedly visits Elizabeth in the parsonage.
 Austen describes that Elizabeth happened to be alone and the conversation did not exactly flow.
 Elizabeth first tries to make polite inquiries about Mr. Bingley and Netherfield — but sort of hits a wall with Mr. Darcy: “Elizabeth made no answer.
 She was afraid of talking longer of his friend; and having, nothing else to say, was now determined to leave the trouble of finding a subject to him.”

-Darcy though does pick up his end of the conversation, choosing to the discuss the parsonage and her cousin Mr. Collins.
-“He took the hint, and soon began with, ‘This seems a very comfortable house.
+Darcy though does pick up his end of the conversation, choosing to the discuss the parsonage and her cousin Mr. Collins: ‘This seems a very comfortable house.
 Lady Catherine, I believe, did a great deal to it when Mr. Collins first came to Hunsford.'”

 And Elizabeth’s response — another line often tweaked for film or adaptations: “I believe she did — and I am sure she could not have bestowed her kindness on a more grateful object.”
 Bit of Austen’s wicked wit here, as she is poking fund not just of her hapless and often sniveling cousin Mr. Collins but also of Lady Catherine to an extent with the choice of the word “kindness” owing again to Austen’s descriptions of Lady Catherine’s domineering personality.